 King under the Mountain is a simulation-based strategy/management game where you design, build and run a settlement in a fantasy world.
 Then, once you're up and running, you can send out groups of adventurers to explore and loot other players' creations, playing out through turn-based tactical combat.
 You start a game on a randomly-generated area map with a few settlers, tools and other provisions, and slowly grow into a self-sustaining village, town, or eventually, a city.
 You play as one of several fantasy races each with their own unique gameplay mechanics.

-Monthly dev update of King under the Mountain - a simulation-based settlement-building strategy/management game set in a fantasy world
+King under the Mountain is a simulation-based settlement-building strategy/management game set in a fantasy world.
+It's just flown past 100% funding on...

-Monthly update for King under the Mountain, a simulation-based settlement-building strategy game inspired by Dwarf Fortress, Dungeon Keeper, Prison Architect...
+Monthly dev update for King under the Mountain - a simulation-based strategy game inspired by Dwarf Fortress, The Settlers and Prison Architect

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.